samuelbarrett1234/40KLearn/README.md

 - No randomness in determining statistics (e.g. a weapon with a random number of shots),
 - No line of sight or cover

-In the future it may be easy to work in global abilities (e.g. an orbital bombardment) and psykers with exactly one psychic power, but this is currently not the case.
+It should be easy to incorporate global abilities (e.g. an orbital bombardment) and psykers with exactly one psychic power, but this is currently not the case.

 ## Project Structure

-A lot of the performance-intensive parts of the project are coded in C++ and are exposed to Python via a wrapper (using Boost Python).
+The performance-intensive parts of the project are written in C++ and are exposed to Python via a wrapper (using Boost Python).
 The core game rules and the search tree implementation are in the Core40KLearn C++ project, which builds into a DLL.
 This project has tests in the Core40KLearnTests project.
 The core project is also wrapped, to expose it to Python, in the py40kl project.
-The game's (very basic) GUI is in model/view/controller, where the View uses Pygame to render, and the model is just a wrapper around a core GameState object, and the controller is either a human player or an AI controller.
+The game's (very basic) GUI uses model/view/controller, where the View uses Pygame to render, and the model is just a wrapper around a core GameState object, and the controller is either a human player or an AI controller.